By Robert Schrader | Published on January 21, 2026

 On this island, a tryst with the water god went terribly wrong.

 For cruises, Corfu is one of the most popular ports in Greece, as it's a particularly gorgeous island.
 What you might not realize, however, is that this hot spot for beaches and local cuisine is also a great place to travel for Greek mythology tours.
-One of the most important myths to take place on Corfu, at least allegedly, is the romance between the water god Poseidon and a nymph named Korkyra.
+One of the most important myths to take place on Corfu, at least allegedly, is the romance between Poseidon, the Greek god of the seas, and a nymph named Korkyra.
 Cruelly, Poseidon banished Korkyra to this island, which now bears a variant of her name, although hers is not the only story now told here.

 Trade Mykonos nightlife for a day with Apollo and Artemis.